Drako/wecker/notes.md

 This is just a list of things I found.

+## Power Supply

+Obviously, powering through micro USB works fine.
+Powering through VSYS doesn't deliver enough power and results in the RGB LED not lighting up.
+Powering through VBUS works, but I'm not sure if that's the right thing to do.

+Also, I consider adding UART output, so I can still see the log output when not connected via micro USB.
+I might check out the debug pins as well.

 ## Mutexes

 Pico Mutexes (`mutex_t` and `recursive_mutex_t`) use spin locks (`spin_lock_t`).